Last updated on 28th February 2022

 Another complicated aspect of cryptocurrency (like any area with its own jargon) is trying to understand the language.
 And because the language surrounding cryptocurrency and the world of internet forums and online communities is so closely aligned, breaking through the jargon can be especially hard.
 What Joseph Lattimer manages to do brilliantly is to combine stunning 3D/ CG animation with humour to create a video which not only informs the viewer about the language, but also makes it entertaining.
 The animation itself is extremely textured, capturing surface reflection, shadowing, movement and shape with an uncanniness almost as accomplished as a Pixar production.

-Having been released a year before even The Guardian’s 2014 explainer video, this cutting edge animation by Duncan Elms from 2013 has the look and feel of a pioneering piece of work.
+This cutting edge animation by Duncan Elms has the look and feel of a pioneering piece of work.
 Making use of professional looking, icon-led 3D graphics, this explainer video looks almost corporate in nature; perhaps anticipating that cryptocurrency would become an open market for the sale of ICOs within a few years of its making.
 Again, the focus here is on mining and the mechanics of blockchain security, doing a great job of explaining (what was then) brand new technology and convincing potential investors of its benefits.

 One of the most complicated aspects of cryptocurrency is the concept of ‘mining’.
 Knowing about mining in theory is important if you want to take a broad overview of Bitcoin, but very little information is available about the practicalities of getting involved.
 Which of course has created a gap in the market for companies like BitcoinMining.com to develop technology which allows the layman to get involved in the Bitcoin gold rush.
 This video explains clearly and concisely how the technology works and its animation, though simple, delivers the message in a lighthearted and colourful way.